Fancy a froyo, anyone?

 The Quickest Ways to Master New English Vocabulary

-- Make your own personal dictionary: One of the most effective ways to master English vocabulary is to create your own dictionary of words that are most important or difficult to you.
+- Make your own personal dictionary: One of the most effective ways to master English vocabulary is to create your own dictionary of words that are most important or difficult for you.
 Write down a list of new words you wish to learn and make notes about their meanings and usages.

 Mastering new vocabulary takes time and practice, so be sure to keep your personal dictionary with you to reference and refresh your memory whenever you need to.
 This will help prevent you from forgetting words easily.